← Back to research

 Long-term OutlookPositive

-Obsidian's bootstrapped, user-supported model aligns incentives with users rather than investors.
-The passionate community and extensive plugin ecosystem create strong network effects.
+Obsidian's bootstrapped, user-supported model aligns incentives with users rather than investors.[4]
+The passionate community and 4,600+ plugin ecosystem create strong network effects,[2] and the May 2026 Community site overhaul shows the team investing in ecosystem scalability rather than coasting.[6]

 Bottom Line

 Obsidian is the power user's choice for personal knowledge management—highly flexible, deeply customizable, and committed to user ownership.
-Its complexity is both its greatest strength and biggest barrier.
+Making the app free for commercial use and shipping Bases, a CLI, and a revamped plugin pipeline have widened its lead, though plugin security is now a real attack surface.

 Recommended for: Knowledge workers, researchers, and power users who want maximum flexibility and data ownership.

-Not recommended for: Casual note-takers, teams needing collaboration, or users who don't want setup/maintenance overhead.
+Not recommended for: Casual note-takers, teams needing real-time collaboration, or users who don't want setup/maintenance overhead.

-Outlook: Dominant position in personal knowledge management; community ecosystem is a major competitive moat.
+Outlook: Dominant position in personal knowledge management; the community ecosystem is a major competitive moat, and official AI-agent integration (Obsidian Skills, CLI) positions it well for agent-driven workflows.

 Research by Ry Walker Research • methodology